micah-jaffe/maze-runner/README.md

 ## Wireframes
 This app will consist of a single screen with the simulation canvas, playback controls, probabilities controls, instrument selectors and nav links to the Github, my LinkedIn, and the About and Details modals.

-The simulation canvas will include a dropdown for selecting the initial color of the creation object.
-Users will click and drag to create objects of a certain size and vector angle.

-Playback controls along the top will include Start, Pause, Restart and Reset buttons.

-On the left, there will be an expandable menu allowing the user to control the sound event transition matrix and the color evolution matrix.

-On the left near the bottom, will be an expandable menu allowing users to select the 'instruments'.

-wireframes
+The app will consist of a single screen with the simulation canvas taking up the entire screen.
+The canvas will have several items on it besides the game rendering itself:
+  * The minimap containing positions and computers
+  * Buttons to toggle sound, open information modals, and potentially configure game settings

+WIREFRAME GOES HERE

-Architecture and Technologies
+## Architecture and Technologies
 This project will be implemented with the following technologies:

-Vanilla JavaScript for overall structure and game logic, HTML5 Canvas for DOM manipulation and rendering,
-Web Audio API for sound generation, processing and control.
-WebAudioAPI allows for simultaneous sounds with more dependable time triggering
-Webpack to bundle and serve up the various scripts.
-In addition to the webpack entry file, there will be four scripts involved in this project:

-board.js: this script will handle the logic for creating and updating the necessary DOM elements.

-asteroids.js: this script will house the physics logic for the asteroids.

-audio.js: this script will handle the audio logic and the creation of AudioEvents based on the input parameters outlined above.
-The programming paradigm will be an audio graph consisting of buffers and processing nodes, all connected into a master bus, and referencing a global AudioContext with its own timeline.

-evolutions.js: this lightweight script will house the constructor and update functions for the Evolutions objects.

-Implementation Timeline
-Day 1: - [x] Finished momentum collision physics on my version of the Asteroids project - [x] Completed WebAudioAPI Tutorial and loaded basic sound from static assets

-Day 2: Setup all necessary Node modules, including getting webpack up and running.
-Create webpack.config.js as well as package.json.
-Write a basic entry file and the bare bones of all 4 scripts outlined above.
-Learn the basics of Web Audio API.
-Goals for the day:

-[x] Get webpack serving files and frame out index.html [x] Learn enough Web Audio to render an object to the Canvas element and create a sound [x] Port over the relevant pieces of my Asteroids(with collision physics) project and implement Asteroid creation Day 3: Dedicate this day to learning the Web Audio API.
-First, build out the AudioEvent object to connect to the Board object.
-Then, use board.js to create and render Asteroids and AudioEvents.
-Goals for the day:

-[x] Complete the asteroids.js module (constructor, update functions, colors) [x] Get sounds to play on collisions
-[x] Build first sound library
-[x] Get collision graphics working
-[x] Make the Asteroids able to be created with mouse.
-Set vectors on mouse release.
-Day 4: Create the logic backend.
-Build out modular functions for handling the different evolutions.
-Goals for the day:

-[x] Build Markov Matrix object and link it with collisions [x] Export an AudioEvent object with correct type and handling logic [x] Have a functional screen on the Canvas frontend that correctly handles creation and running of the simulation.
-[x] Make sure that starting, stopping, and resetting works.
-Day 5: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:

-[x] Create controls for game speed, stop, start, restart, reset [x] Build out list of instruments
-[x] Have a styled Canvas, nice looking controls and title Over the weekend:

-[x] Test the project for bugs
-[x] Deploy the project on GitHub Pages
-Bonus features
-There are many directions in which this project could evolve.

-[ ] Alter the Markov matrix governing sound events
-[ ] Alter the Markov matrix governing color state evolutions [ ] Add recording and saving of output
-[ ] Allow users to import their own sounds
-[ ] Allow users to draw obstacles and restrictive spaces into the interaction environment.
+* Vanilla JavaScript for overall structure and game logic
+* three.js for 3D visualization
+* HTML5 Canvas for DOM manipulation and rendering
+* Webpack to bundle and serve up the various scripts.

+In addition to the webpack entry file, there will be several files involved in this project:
+* `game.js`: this file will be the top level host of all game logic and visualization
+* `environment.js`: this file will display a 3D rendering of `maze.js` for the main gameplay
+* `map.js`: this file will display a 2D rendering of `maze.js` for the minimap
+* `maze.js`: this file will hold information about the maze, including its structure and `players`
+* `player.js`: this file will be an abstract class that the following classes will inherit from:
+  * `human_player.js`: this will handle all the user's actions
+  * `computer_player.js`: this will be another abstract class that will handle the logic for the algorithms and will delegate to:
+    * `dfs_player.js`
+    * `bfs_player.js`
+    * `a_star_player.js`
+*

+## Implementation Timeline
+Day 1:
+  * Configure project, including boilerplate and webpack entry
+  * Build maze graph in `maze.js`

+Day 2:
+  * Build `player.js` and `human_player.js`
+  * Make `human_player.js` able to navigate `maze.js` by checking for walls, edges, finish

+Day 3:
+  * Build `map.js` and get simple human-navigable maze working in browser
+  * Add JS event listeners for arrow keys to control movement

+Day 4:
+  * Build `environment.js` using three.js library
+  * Visualize 3D POV representation of `map.js` using raycasting
+  * Sync minimap with environment map so that navigation accurately impacts both
+  * Have working single-player maze game

+Day 5:
+  * Add `computer_player.js` and `bfs_player.js`
+  * Implement logic for BFS using given maze graph from `maze.js`
+  * Add `bfs_player` to minimap and synchronize to move when `player` enters new square

+Day 6:
+  * Add `dfs_player.js` and `a_star_player.js` algorithms
+  * Add new players to minimap using same logic as `bfs_player`
+  * Test and debug game

+Day 7:
+  * Add modals for game start and finish, algorithm info, about me
+  * Style
+  * Add sound
+  * Test and debug

+### Bonus features:
+ * Display computer players on `environment` in addition to `map`
+ * Support various maps rather than just one hardcoded one
+ * Add different themes to `environment`: space maze, tron maze, etc.